Postage for a 9×12 envelope

 Example scenarios

 Nine-by-twelve envelopes are common for unfolded sheets, thin magazines, legal-size copies without folding, and school projects that must stay flat.
 Small businesses mail contracts and portfolios in this size.
 Artists send prints that need a wide face.
 The envelope name sounds convenient, but postage class follows measurements, not marketing labels.
 A full-size 9×12 with a 12 inch longest side often fails letter length limits in this tool, which shifts pricing to large-envelope treatment even when the packet is light.
+If your packet is still a true letter by size, compare weight to 1 oz letter postage before assuming flat rules.

 Common mistakes